GradleUp/compat-patrouille/README.md

 Enforcing compiler flags works for your own code but doesn't check your dependencies.
 They may use incompatible APIs that will crash at runtime and/or produce incompatible metadata that will crash at build time.

-You can have compat-patrouille fail in such cases with `checkApiDependencies` or `checkRuntimeDependencies`:
+You can have tapmoc fail in such cases with `checkApiDependencies` or `checkRuntimeDependencies`:

 ```kotlin
 tapmoc {